stepzen-dev/snippets/rest/tls/README.md

 See tricks below for some possible hurdles.

 ### Running a test

 Testing mTLS or self-signed certificates locally is best done using local API Connect for GraphQL.
 In the following, we'll generate the certificates using openssl, use openssl to for trivialself-signed cert servers and use the stepzen cli local service mode as a client.

+Note: if you are not using Docker, see Tricks and hints/Container tools.

 #### Steps
 ```
 stepzen service start
 stepzen login --config ~/.stepzen/stepzen-config.local.yaml
 (cd tests; make env)
+# WARNING: if you are not using Docker, please see
+# Tricks and hints/Container tools
 stepzen deploy

 # start trivial local TLS server using openssl